 On Sept.
-26, the public was welcomed to the National Art Gallery (NAG) for the opening of an exhibit named after the new epoch that some scientists believe us to have entered into—Anthropocene.
+26, the public was welcomed to the National Gallery of Canada (NGC) for the opening of an exhibit named after the new epoch that some scientists believe us to have entered into—Anthropocene.

 While, in July, the International Commission on Stratigraphy officially announced that we are a part of the Meghalayan age, which started over 4,200 years ago with the expansion of farming societies, there is a geological theory from the year 2000 that claims that we have entered into a new epoch, even more recently in history, titled the Anthropocene.